rtcharity/resources.eahub.org/content/events/fellowships.md

 This <a target="_blank" href="https://drive.google.com/drive/folders/1BSwUdewEI_IIkx2jtHECbN4wkI4P8Afw">Google Drive folder</a> maintained by Harvard EA includes all necessary materials to run an Arete Fellowship.
 Start with the <a target="_blank" href="https://drive.google.com/open?id=1vovG4UymDb7-ToyzswsNyoPS4Y9ahZoo_6Ci1505lAE">Arete Fellowship Guide</a>, which explains how the fellowship works and gives advice on how to make it successful.
 If you organise a similar fellowship, you can make copies of Harvard’s resources and modify them to suit your own group.

-This <a target="_blank" href="https://forum.effectivealtruism.org/posts/4GkAtcMohxK2m2bXH/the-arete-fellowship">post on the EA Forum describes the experience Harvard EA has had with running the fellowship.
+This <a target="_blank" href="https://forum.effectivealtruism.org/posts/4GkAtcMohxK2m2bXH/the-arete-fellowship">post on the EA Forum</a> describes the experience Harvard EA has had with running the fellowship.

 Stephen Casper (<a target="_blank" href="mailto:thestephencasper@gmail.com">thestephencasper@gmail.com</a>) from Harvard EA can give you advice if you are interested in running a similar fellowship.